HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/Captain's_Tugboat.md

 < Stub/>
-The **Captain's Tugboat** is a medium sized structure added in the v0.16.0 "A Sailor's Dream" update on Febuary 25, 2024.
+The **Captain's Tugboat** is a medium sized structure added in the v0.16.0 "A Sailor's Dream" update on February 25, 2024.
 It contains the [Lux Crate](/obstacles/lux_crate) and several other unique obstacles.

 # Location & Spawning